Tsunoda Tadayuki: Biography

 Later, in 1863, Tsunoda was one of a group of anti-foreign extremists who carried out the Ashikaga Statue Decapitation Incident at Tōji-in in the vicinity of Kyoto.
 He was thereafter hunted by shogunate spies and hid for several years in the residence of Matsuo Tase, a fellow Hirata disciple, in the Ina Valley of the Tenryū River.

 In 1867, with the imminent outbreak of the Boshin War, Tsunoda came out of hiding and, under the assumed name "Yonegawa Shinanō", entered into the service of Sawa Tamekazu.
 When Sawa was appointed governor-general of Northern Japan within the revolutionary Imperial Army, Tsunoda served as liaison with the Kubota Domain and was involved in that domain's defection from the shogunate.

 Alongside many other Hirata disciples, Tsunoda attempted to enter into political service after the conclusion of the war.
 However, the progressive establishment, fearing that Hirata primitivism would obstruct the national modernization program, sought to expel Hirata influence from the government.
 As a result of this, Tsunoda was dispatched to serve as a provincial shrine priest and thereby removed from direct involvement in national affairs.

 Shrines to which he was attached included Hirota, Shimogamo, and finally Atsuta Shrine where he served as high priest.
 He served in that capacity until his retirement in 1914.

-To the end of his life Tsunoda despised all things Western, and made a point of never donning a single piece of Western attire.
-Only once, on the occasion of an audience with the Emperor, was an exception made.
+To the end of his life Tsunoda despised all things Western, and made a point of never wearing a single piece of Western clothing.
+Only once, on the occasion of an audience with the Emperor, was an exception made for a suit.